JonathanWatkins/Twibber/README.md

 # Twibber
-Simple message dapp for blockchain demo
+Simple message dapp for blockchain used for teaching purposes.